Render your own lard. 4 easy ways including the instant pot method!

 To make rendering quicker use ground pork fat but you can also just chop up pork fat.

-I sometimes use my food processor to chop the fat which is easier if it is still slightly frozen.
+I have used my food processor to chop the fat which is easier if it is still slightly frozen.

 INSTANT POT

-• Put ground fat into Instant Pot - don’t go above the max fill line.
+Put ground or chopped fat into Instant Pot - don’t go above the max fill line.

 Tip - lard rendered in the instant pot may have some water which will settle as a gel under the cold rendered lard - I always strain mine into pans lined with parchment or cling film.